tonethar/IGME-330-Master/notes/HW-palindrome-detector.md

 ## II.
 Hints

 - use the [*load-text-input.html*](text-1.md#I-A) start code
+- basically, are the string, and the same string but in reverse, the same?:
+  - does "hello" == "olleh"? - NO!
+  - does "abba" == "abba"? - YES!
+- make sure that you convert the string to all lowercase letters before you do the string reversal and comparison
 - the code snippets we used in our demo will help with stripping out spaces and punctuation, so that our palindrome detector will catch examples like *Madam, in Eden, I'm Adam.*
-- make sure that you convert the string to all lowercase letters before you do the string reversal and comparison